The documents you must include with your application in each stream of the Ontario Immigrant Nominee Program.

 If applicable, you must scan and upload copies of current and previous status documents given to you by Immigration, Refugees and Citizenship Canada (IRCC) or the Canada Border Services Agency (CBSA).
 Documents may include:

-If you claim points for currently working in your job offer position and you are invited to apply, you will be asked to provide a copy of your employer job offer indicating your start date and position details.
+If you claim points for currently working in your job offer position and you are invited to apply, your employer must include the start date and position details in the job offer they provide with their application.
 Note that the work in the job offer position must have occurred within Ontario.

 T4 slips alone will not be accepted.
 You must have earned at least $40,000 in a single calendar year (as reflected on a single Notice of Assessment issued in the last five years) to receive points for this factor.
 Combined earnings over multiple calendar years will not be accepted.